-These recommendations apply only to COVID-19 vaccines currently authorized in Canada (Pfizer-BioNTech COVID-19 vaccine; Moderna COVID-19 vaccine).
+These recommendations apply only to COVID-19 vaccines currently authorized in Canada (Pfizer-BioNTech COVID-19 vaccine; Moderna COVID-19 vaccine; AstraZeneca COVID-19 vaccine).
 In considering these recommendations and for the purposes of publicly funded program implementation, provinces and territories may consider local programmatic factors (e.g., logistical and operational contexts, resources).

-1. NACI recommends that a complete COVID-19 vaccine series should be offered to individuals in the authorized age group without contraindications to the vaccine.
-In the context of limited vaccine supply, initial doses of COVID-19 vaccine should be prioritized for the key populations outlined in NACI's Guidance on the Prioritization of Initial Doses of COVID-19 Vaccine(s).
-(Strong NACI Recommendation)
+- 1. NACI recommends that a complete COVID-19 vaccine series should be offered to individuals in the authorized age group without contraindications to the vaccine.
+In the context of limited vaccine supply, initial doses of mRNA COVID-19 vaccine should be prioritized for the key populations outlined in NACI's Guidance on the Prioritization of Key Populations for Early COVID-19 Immunization.
+(Strong NACI Recommendation) - a.
+Due to suggested superior efficacy, mRNA COVID-19 vaccine is preferentially recommended for individuals in the authorized age group without contraindications, especially in those at highest risk of severe illness and death and highest risk of exposure to COVID-19 who are prioritized for early COVID-19 immunization.